janjiralakirankumar/DevOpsEssentials/README.md

 ```
 sudo apt install git -y
 ```
-Download the Java code that we are going to use in the CICD pipeline
+Download the **Java Code** that we are going to use in the CICD pipeline.
 ```
 wget https://devops-e-e.s3.ap-south-1.amazonaws.com/hello-world-master.zip
 ```
 ```
-unzip hello-world-master.zip -d hello-world-master
+unzip hello-world-master.zip
 ```
 ```
 ls
 rm hello-world-master.zip
 ```
 ```
-cd hello-world-master && cd hello-world-master
+cd hello-world-master
 ls
 ```
 ```